 2) Recommended Itineraries for Seniors

 The Kansai region offers a rich blend of experiences.
 Osaka is dynamic and energetic, known for its vibrant street food and welcoming atmosphere.
-Kyoto embodies elegance and tradition, with ancient temples and serene gardens.
+Kyoto embodies elegance and tradition with ancient temples and serene gardens.
 Steeped in history, Nara is home to sacred temples and friendly deer.
 Kobe adds a cosmopolitan touch with its scenic harbor and renowned cuisine.

 Our private tours, with seamless private car and Shinkansen travel, ensure a stress-free journey.
 They spare you from excessive walking and route planning so you can fully enjoy Japan's beauty.